 Kōura are still abundant in Lake Rotoiti and the Ōkere Arm, seven years after the installation of the Ohau Channel diversion wall in July 2008.
-Monitoring data suggests that there has been a decline in the abundance and biomass of kōura at Ōkere (treatment) and in abundance at Te Ākau (control) from 2005 to 2015.
+Data suggests that there has been a decline in the abundance and biomass of kōura at Ōkere (treatment) and in abundance at Te Ākau (control).
 The reasons for the apparent declines from 2005 to 2015 are unknown, however, they be related to improving water quality particularly in the Ōkere Arm/Te Ākau area (Western Basin).
-Since 2005, there has been a steady improvement in water quality in both lakes Rotoiti and Rotorua.
-In Lake Rotoiti the trophic level index (TLI) has decreased from 4.4 in 2004 to 3.4 in 2014, with a decrease in algae production and an increase in water clarity (Pers. comm.
+Since 2005 there has been a steady improvement in water quality in both lakes Rotoiti and Rotorua.
+In Lake Rotoiti the trophic level index (TLI) has decreased from 4.4 in 2004 to 3.4 in 2014, with a decrease in algae production and an increase in water clarity2 (Pers. comm.
 P. Scholes, BOPRC).
-The reduced primary production may have resulted in a decrease in food supply for koura in Lake Rotoiti.
+The reduced primary production may have resulted in a decrease in food supply for kōura in Lake Rotoiti.